Augmented Virtual Reality: Market size and applications

 Recently the biggest investment in AR/VR encompassed the investment of $280 million in “Magic Leap” in April 2019 by “NTT DoCoMo” Japan’s biggest cellphone service provider; raising Magic Leap total raised investment to $2.3 billion total.
 Apple invested $200 million in Corning International in September 2019, also Niantic’s $245 million funding round, tech company Vayyar closing a $109 million Series D round and RealWear’s $80 million investment round.

-Below is an example of the VR/AR activities by big names
+Example of the Virtual and Augmented reality activities by big names